Michael P. Leavitt

-Michael Phillip Leavitt (born Fruitland, Idaho, September 11, 1960) was the eleventh Master Chief Petty Officer of the Coast Guard (MCPOCG).
+Michael Phillip Leavitt (born September 11, 1960) was the eleventh Master Chief Petty Officer of the Coast Guard (MCPOCG).
 He assumed the position from MCPOCG Charles W. Bowen on May 21, 2010 and was relieved on May 22, 2014, by Steven W. Cantrell.
 Leavitt was previously serving as the Senior Enlisted Advisor to the Deputy Commandant for Operations at Coast Guard Headquarters, Washington, DC.

 Personal

 Master Chief Leavitt's assignments have included: